data-mining-kth/k-way-graph-partitioning/README.md

 ## Task 3 - Custom Acceptance Probability Function

-With the default acceptance probability, when a old\_d is way better than the new\_d, there is high chance that the new solution won't be picked.
-This is even more true when the temperature decreases since the exponential become steeper.
+With the default acceptance probability, the one used in Task 2 point 1, we introduced a function that made the rejection of a swap with lower cost less certain.
+However, the acceptance probability defined in that way, makes the choice of a temporary non-optimal solution impossible after some rounds.
+This is because as the temperature decreases very fast, the acceptance probabilty becomes very close to zero every time the non-optimal solution is found.

-To make the acceptance of new solutions when these should be rejected, delta is used as T\*delta.
-The lower the delta, the faster the exponential will become steep.
-Therefore, to try to favour bad solutions and maybe avoid local maxima, we can try to slow down the effect by acting on T.
+For this reason, we wanted to experiment with a different custom function which could slightly inhibit this behaviour.
+We decided to use a Gaussian function of the form exp(-(new\_d-old\_d)^2\*sqrt(T)) to dumpen the effect of decreasing T when there are non-optimal solutions, i.e. when old\_d is greater than new\_d as defined in our code.

-Custom function: Gaussian with exp(-(new_d-old_d)^2*sqrt(T)) to dumpen the effect of decreasing T.
+Even though this change does not improve much with graphs add20 or twitter, it does show a better cut for 3elt.
+The reason may lie in the fact that the previous solution converged very rapidly to a local minima which was anyway too high.
+While with this new proposed solution, the increased probability of acceping a temporary sub-optimal solution, actually allowed the algorithm to find a better cut, as shown in the table and picture below.

 | graph | parameters | edge-cut default function | edge-cut custom function |
 | --- | --- | --- | --- |